YU000jp/logseq/README.md

 ## 🤔 Why was a derivative version created?

-The reason for a derivative version is to go beyond plug-ins and add free customization.
+1. The reason for a derivative version is to go beyond plug-ins and add free customization.
 I am satisfied with the existing system.
 I want to add ideas to the fundamental aspects of the system, both functionally and design-wise.
+1. Logseq has plans to migrate to a database version that includes extensive changes.
+When Logseq migrates to the version, many plugins and themes will lose compatibility.
+Migration isn't always the right thing to do.
+Some people may want to continue using legacy version.

 ## 🙏 Note!